rauc/rauc/docs/advanced.rst

 -------------------

-When designing your update infrastructure, you must think about how to deploy the updates you produce to your device(s).
+When designing your update infrastructure, you must think about how to deploy the updates to your device(s).
 In general, you have two major options:
 Deployment via storage media such as USB sticks or network-based deployment.

-As RAUC uses signed bundles instead of e.g. trusted connections to enable update author verification, RAUC fully supports both method with the same technique and you may also use both of them in parallel.
+As RAUC uses signed bundles instead of e.g. trusted connections to enable update author verification, RAUC fully supports both methods with the same technique and you may also use both of them in parallel.

-Some factors tha will have an influence on the decision which method to use can
+Some influential factors on the method to used can be:
-be:

-* Do you have network access on the devie?
+* Do you have network access on the device?
 * How many devices have to be updated?
 * Who will perform the update?